SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

 ## Retention

 The agent sends the host logs through the internet.
 If the host stops accessing the internet, the agent will store the logs locally on disk on a 100 MB memory space that cannot be customized.
-Once the logs exceed the size of the buffer, the older onces are replaced by newers.
+Once the logs exceed the size of the buffer, the older ones are replaced by newers.
 When the internet connexion is operational again, the older logs are sent first to SEKOIA.IO.

 {!_shared_content/operations_center/integrations/generated/250e4095-fa08-4101-bb02-e72f870fcbd1.md!}